Trigger finger

-Trigger finger, also known as stenosing tenosynovitis, is a disorder characterized by catching or locking of the involved finger in full or near full flexion, typically with force.
+Trigger finger, also known as stenosing tenosynovitis, is a disorder characterized by catching or locking of the involved finger in full or near full flexion, typically when the hand is closed with force.
 There may be tenderness in the palm of the hand near the last skin crease (distal palmar crease).
-The name "trigger finger" may refer to the motion of "catching" like a trigger on a gun.
-The ring finger and thumb are most commonly affected.
-Effects commonly last 3 to 7 days.
+The ring finger and thumb are the most common digits.

 The problem is generally idiopathic (no known cause).
 People with diabetes might be relatively prone to trigger finger.
 The pathophysiology is enlargement of the flexor tendon and the A1 pulley of the tendon sheath.
 While often referred to as a type of stenosing tenosynovitis (which implies inflammation) the pathology is mucoid degeneration.
-Mucoid degeneration is when fibrous tissue, such as tendon, has less organized collagen, more abundant extracellular matrix, and changes in the cells (fibrocytes) to act and look more like cartilage cells (chondroid metaplasia).
+Mucoid degeneration refers to changes in fibrous tissue, such as tendon, to have less organized collagen, more abundant extracellular matrix, and changes in the cells (fibrocytes) so as to act and look more like cartilage cells (chondroid metaplasia).
 Diagnosis is typically based on symptoms and signs after excluding other possible causes.

 Trigger digits can resolve without treatment.
 Treatment options that are disease modifying include steroid injections and surgery.
 Splinting immobilization of the finger may or may not be disease modifying.

 Signs and symptoms

-Symptoms include catching or locking of the involved finger when it is forcefully flexed.
+Symptoms include catching or locking of the involved finger when it is forcefully flexed (tight fist).
 There may be tenderness in the palm of the hand near the last skin crease (distal palmar crease).
 Often a nodule can be felt in this area.
 There is some evidence that idiopathic trigger finger behaves differently in people with diabetes.

 Causes

-It is important to distinguish association and causation.
 The vast majority of trigger digits are idiopathic, meaning there is no known cause.
-However, recent publications indicate that diabetes and high blood sugar levels increases the risk of developing trigger finger.
+A study of 95,437 people in a diabetes registry in Sweden found that among people with either Type 1 (9,692) or Type 2 (85,755) diabetes, a higher hemoglobin A1C level was modestly associated with diagnosis of trigger digit.

 Some speculate that repetitive forceful use of a digit leads to narrowing of the fibrous digital sheath in which it runs, but there is little scientific data to support this theory.
 The relationship of trigger finger to work activities is debatable and there are arguments for and against a relationship to hand use with no experimental evidence supporting a relationship.